 My favorite trio of spices for some of my dishes is ginger, turmeric, and cumin.
 But a teaspoon of cumin alone has levels of salicylates equivalent to a baby aspirin.
-While salicylates do inhibit cancer cells and are anti-inflammatory in general, lowering risks for heart disease and diabetes as well, some people are allergic to salicylates, whether dietary or in medications, and so they need to be careful about them.
+While salicylates do inhibit cancer cells and are anti-inflammatory and antioxidant in general, lowering risks for heart disease and diabetes as well, some people are allergic to salicylates, whether dietary or in medications, and so they need to be careful about them.
 But even if you don’t have a salicylate intolerance, you should keep in mind that these compounds are natural blood thinners, and you don’t want a whole bunch of them all at once.
 Today’s Tip is about raising awareness about these issues and providing a link to a list of foods high—to various levels—in salicylates.

 Disclaimer: I am not a medical or health practitioner, and no part of This Blog, or the websites and products I mention and link to on This Blog, is intended as professional medical or health advice, and should not be considered as such.
 Consult with your doctor(s) about starting any course of treatment, taking any supplements, or changing any (dietary, exercise, etc.) routines.
 Note that natural supplements and even some foods may interfere with certain medications.
 Here are my Full Terms and Conditions.